COVID: How the delta variant has shattered Vietnam's success | DW | 10.09.2021

 Up until this May, Vietnam was among the world's most successful countries when it came to managing the pandemic.
 From January 2020 through April 27 this year, the day a devastating outbreak fueled by the delta variant began, the Ministry of Health had recorded under 4,000 cases, a large proportion of which were imported, and just 35 COVID-related deaths.

-Since then, 559,347 domestic infections have been detected, along with 14,125 deaths, stunning a country which had spent the previous 18 months in a state of relative normality like almost nowhere else.
+Since then, 559,347 domestic infections have been detected, with 14,125 people dying from COVID-19, stunning a country that had spent the previous 18 months in a state of relative normality that was to be found almost nowhere else.

 Under lockdown restrictions that are due to expire September 15, residents can't leave home unless it's for an emergency, while orders for groceries are placed through a government system that is straining badly under the weight of the needs of 10 million people.